Twitter You can also follow a number of our contributors (some of whom don't blog) on Twitter.

 by Mark Côté RSS

 It’s been a whole year since my last BMO update, partly because I’ve been busy with MozReview (and blogging a lot about it), and partly because the BMO team got distracted from our goals by a few sudden priority changes, which I’ll get to later in this post.
-Plans from 2014 Even with some large interruptions, we fully achieved three of our five goals for the year and made good progress on a fourth.

 08. September 2015